tarun-jais-2656/react-native-calendars-enhanced/README.md

 ## License

-Your package is MIT licensed.
+Your package is ISC licensed.